terry623/xstate-introduction/slides.md

 # You can also start simply with 'default'
 theme: default
 # some information about your slides (markdown enabled)
-title: Welcome to Slidev
-info: hello
+title: XState Introduction - Terry Lin
 # apply unocss classes to the current slide
 class: text-center
 # https://sli.dev/features/drawing